thinkst/opencanary/docs/services/windows.rst

 Please note that there are some details in the above config that you would want to change,

 * server string
-* netbios name
+* NetBIOS name
 * [myshare] to the name of your share
 * path

-Of course you may change other settings as long as the `smbd_audit` logs to the file that your OpenCanary daemon is watching (above we set it as `/var/log/samba-audit.log`).
+Of course, you may change other settings as long as the `smbd_audit` logs to the file that your OpenCanary daemon is watching (above we set it as `/var/log/samba-audit.log`).

-In the above config, we are relying on Samba using syslog (rsyslog in newer systems).
-In order for our Samba to use rsyslog, we will edit the `/etc/rsyslog.conf` file.
-Below is two lines we add to the bottom,
+In the above config, we are relying on Samba using Syslog (rsyslog in newer systems).
+For our Samba to use rsyslog, we will edit the `/etc/rsyslog.conf` file.
+Below are two lines we add to the bottom,

 .. code-block:: json